ARTICLES

 Advertisement

-Mark Chapman, the killer, later revealed that he was angry that Lennon had asked the public to “imagine no possession” (in the song “Imagine”) while living a millionaire life.
-A big fan of the book The Catcher in the Rye, Chapman projected itself into the protagonist, Holden Caulfield, feeling like a pure person among “false” people – what Lennon would have become.
+Chapman said later that he was angry that Lennon had asked the public to “imagine no possession” (in the song “Imagine”) while living a millionaire life.
+The killer was also fan of the book The Catcher in the Rye written by J. D. Salinger and projected itself into the protagonist Holden Caulfield.
+He felt that he was a pure person among “false” people, what in his opinion Lennon was.

-He was sentenced to life imprisonment with the possibility of parole after 20 years.
-Since 2000, he has asked for freedom seven times (two years to wait between requests), but he remains behind bars.
+Chapman was sentenced to life imprisonment with the possibility of parole after 20 years.
+Since 2000, he has asked for freedom seven times (two years to wait between requests).

 See some news reports: